socnetv/app/README.md

 # 5. Command Line Options

 SocNetV is primarily a GUI program.
-Nevertheless, some command line options are available.
-Type:
+Nevertheless, some command line options are available:

+Options:
+  -h, --help           Displays this help.
+  -v, --version        Displays version information.
+  -p, --progress       Force showing progress dialogs/bars during computations.
+  -m, --maximized      Show app maximized.
+  -f, --fullscreen     Show in full screen mode.
+  -d, --debug <level>  Print debug messages to stdout/console.
+Available
+                       verbosity <level>s: 'none', 'min' or 'full'.
+Default:
+                       'min'.

+Arguments:
+  file                 Network file to load on startup.
+You can load a network
+                       from a file using `socnetv file.net` where file.net/csv/dot/graphml must be of valid format.
+See README.

+For example, type:

-./socnetv filename.net
+./socnetv net.graphml

-to start socnetv with network named filename.net loaded.
+to start SocNetV and immediately load network file named 'net.graphml' (in current folder).